Browse the glossary using this index

 Certification/Endorsement: Training is provided but no certification or CEUs are available

-Training Requirements: Providers are trained by staff who hold certification as SSPs and/or in the area of DeafBlindness.
+Training Requirements: Providers are trained by staff who hold certifications as SSPs and/or in the area of DeafBlindness.
+Training for providers is online and in-person.
 Consumer training is currently being developed.

 Program Coordination: Full-Time

-Transportation: SSPs are able to provide transportation for consumers using a vehicle from the agency motor pool or using their personal vehicle (reimbursed mileage).
+Transportation: SSPs and CNs are able to provide transportation for consumers using a vehicle from the agency motor pool or using their personal vehicle (reimbursed mileage).

-SSP Pay Rate: SSPs are paid at $26.00/hour including mileage reimbursement.
+SSP Pay Rate: SSPs/CNs are paid at $25.00/hour including mileage reimbursement.

 Other: n/a